• Skip to primary navigation

 • What rate would make the project profitable for you?

-There’s no such thing as one-size-fits-all pricing when you’re running a VA business.
+Remember, there’s no such thing as one-size-fits-all pricing when you’re running a VA business.

-As you set your rates, don’t low-ball yourself.
+And remember, as you set your rates, don’t low-ball yourself.

 The rates you charge should reflect your skills, experience and the value you’re providing to your client.